renproject/swapperd/docs/src/source/index.html.md

 ## Responding to an atomic swap

-> Respond to an atomic swap by initating second:
+> Respond to an atomic swap by initiating second:

 ```shell
 curl -i      \